sharifrahmanie/MBMethPred/README.md

 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `K`   The number of nearest neighbors.
 * `NCores`    The number of cores for parallel computing.
-*  `NewData`    A methylation data for prediction.
+*  `NewData`    A methylation beta values input from the ReadMethylFile function.

 ## Random forest model
-The `RandomForestModel` is a function to train a random forest model to classify medulloblastoma subgroups using the DNA methylation dataset.
+The `RandomForestModel` is a function to train a random forest model to classify medulloblastoma subgroups using DNA methylation beta values.

 ### Usage